agentrickard/domain/README.txt

 ----
 6.1   Assigning Domain Access

-Users who have the 'set domain access' permission can assign any node to any or all registered sites.
+Users who have the 'Set domain access status for all content' permission can assign any node to any or all registered sites.
 During node editing, a series of options will be displayed as checkboxes or a multiple select list under the heading "Domain access options":

   Publishing options:
     []  Send to all affiliates